Spotless crake

 The spotless crake (Zapornia tabuensis) is a species of bird in the rail family, Rallidae.
-It is widely distributed species occurring from the Philippines, New Guinea and Australia, across the southern Pacific Ocean to the Marquesas Islands and south to New Zealand.
+It is widely distributed species occurring from the Philippines, New Guinea, Australia, New Zealand across the southern Pacific Ocean to the Marquesas Islands to the south east along the Tuamotus island chain to Pitcairn Oeno island.

 Taxonomy

 The spotless crake was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the other crakes and rails in the genus Rallus and coined the binomial name Rallus tabuensis.
 Gmelin's account is taken from that of the "Tabuan rail" that had been described in 1785 by the English ornithologist John Latham in his book A General Synopsis of Birds.
 Latham's description was probably based on a plate painted by the German naturalist Georg Forster who had accompanied the British explorer James Cook on his second voyage to the Pacific Ocean.
 The genus name is an anagram of the genus Porzana that was introduced by the French ornithologist Louis-Pierre Vieillot.
-The specific epithet tabuensis is from Tongatapu, Tahiti, the type locality.
+The specific epithet tabuensis is from Tongatapu, Tonga, the type locality.
 The spotless crake was formerly placed in the genus Porzana but is assigned to the genus Zapornia that was introduced in 1816 by William Elford Leach.
 The species is monotypic: no subspecies are recognised.